omidarmat/onLearn/react.md

 # Optimization and advanced useEffect

-In this section we are going deep into some inner workings of React We will analyze renders in practical terms using the Atmoic Blog app, and learn how to optimize wasted renders and performance in general using some more advanced React tools.
+In this section we are going deep into some inner workings of React.
+We will analyze renders in practical terms using the Atmoic Blog app, and learn how to optimize wasted renders and performance in general using some more advanced React tools.
 This way you will understand React apps even better and make them as as fast and snappy as possible.

 We will also go even deeper into `useEffect` because there is still a few more things that we need to learn.